Richmond firefighters work to save swan trapped in frozen water

-RICHMOND, Va. – As temperatures hovered in the low 20s, Richmond firefighters and animal control worked for hours to save a swan from a frozen lake near the Stony Point Apartments.
+RICHMOND, Va. – As temperatures hovered in the low 20s, Richmond firefighters and animal control worked to save a swan from a frozen lake near the Stony Point Apartments.

 The swan was stuck for at least 10 hours, according to witnesses at the scene.